-Now is time to build the sides of you raised bed.
-At this point you need to drive stakes (about 12 to 18 inches) into the ground at each corner point.
+Now is time to build the sides of your raised bed.
+At this point, you need to drive stakes (about 12 to 18 inches) into the ground at each corner point.
 You don’t need to do this if you are building a masonry raised bed as it will be strong enough to retain on its own.
 These stakes are to support the walls in retaining the soil.
 If you are making a lengthy raised bed you should place additional stakes every 5ft from the corner.
 Once all the stakes are in place, attach the sides to them using either nails or screws.
 Use the latter to avoid splitting the wood, which can be a costly issue if the wood needs to be replaced.

 You should now have your walls constructed and a space in the middle to be filled.
-Before you do that however, it is beneficial to dig up the current layer of topsoil and replace it with organic matter such as manure and compost.
+Before you do that, however, it is beneficial to dig up the current layer of topsoil and replace it with organic matter such as manure and compost.
 This is also a great point to fertilise the soil.
 Doing these things will help the root growth of your vegetables or plants.
-Once this is done you can use the aforementioned top soil from the paths you have created to pack out the raised bed and save costs for new top soil.
-After this you simply fill your raised bed to level off with your walls/ sides.
+Once this is done you can use the aforementioned topsoil from the paths you have created to pack out the raised bed and save costs for new topsoil.
+After this, you simply fill your raised bed to level off with your walls/ sides.

 Do you have any impressive raised beds in your garden?
 Perhaps you have used different materials and methods to what we have discussed here?
 If that is the case then we would love to hear about it @LoveTheGarden.